Amy Casey Cooks

 How to serve ratatouille

-• Serve the ratatouille as a side with grilled steak, chicken, pork chops or fish.
+• Serve the ratatouille with grilled steak, chicken, pork chops or salmon packets.

-• Top creamy Parmesan polenta, pasta, or rice with the vegetable medley for a filling, satisfying, and healthy dinner.
+• Top creamy Parmesan polenta, pasta, or fluffy rice with the vegetable stew for a filling, satisfying, and healthy dinner.
+I serve these puff pastry breadsticks alongside.

-• Any leftovers can become a filling for omelets
+• Any leftover ratatouille can become a filling for omelets or with frittata.

 • Toss with balsamic vinegar and extra virgin olive oil for a cold vegetable salad.